-BENEFITS INFORMATION: Administrative benefits include the accumulation of two vacation days per month and one sick leave day per month, and thirteen (13) University holidays.
+SALARY AND BENEFITS: Commensurate with education and experience; Administrative Pay Grade AD41.
+Benefits include the accumulation of two vacation days per month, one sick leave day per month, and thirteen (13) University holidays.
 Other benefits include medical and life insurance (shared cost with the University), retirement, optional 401k, and educational benefits.

 Tennessee Tech University is an AA/EEO employer and does not discriminate on the basis of race, color, religion, ethnic or national origin, sex, disability, age (40 and over), status as a protected veteran, genetic information or any other category protected by federal or state law.
 Inquiries regarding the nondiscrimination policies should be directed to email@example.com.

 MINIMUM QUALIFICATIONS: Bachelor’s degree from an accredited institution.
 Two years of experience in sports video editing/production.
 Demonstrated technical experience with sports video software such as DVSport, XOS, DragonFly Storm, Synergy, Hudl, SportsCode, and VolleyMetrics.
 Demonstrated experience in video format conversion and database management.
 Experience in use of cameras and video equipment.
 Familiarity with both Windows and Mac operating systems.
 Good interpersonal skills, judgment, and diplomacy to interact effectively with and provide customer service to a broad audience.
 Ability to work independently as well as effectively in a collaborative team environment.
 Effective time management skills.
 Managerial skills related to supervision of student workers and task management.
 Ability to work extended hours, including nights and weekends.
 Ability to travel for athletic event coverage.